Ralph H. Metcalfe Federal Building

 View map [non-government website]

-The 28-story Ralph H. Metcalfe Federal Building, located in downtown Chicago, features a state-of-the-art conference facility for federal tenants and a public food court, eating area, coffee shop, and convenience store.
+The 28-story Ralph H. Metcalfe Federal Building, located in downtown Chicago, features a state-of-the-art conference facility for federal tenants, eating area, coffee shop, and a vending room.
 Built in 1991, the building is constructed of steel framing in the style of Mies van der Rohe and is named for former Olympian and U.S. Representative Ralph Harold Metcalfe.

 Property Manager: Brian Butcher